Ion (ION) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ion Historical Price

-According to the latest data gathered on Ion live price page, the current price of Ion is 94.05USD.
-The circulating supply of Ion(ION) is 21.29K ION , giving it a market capitalization of $2.00M.
+According to the latest data gathered on Ion live price page, the current price of Ion is 92.49USD.
+The circulating supply of Ion(ION) is 21.29K ION , giving it a market capitalization of $1.97M.

 The Ion Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ION based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.